 Darby oversees the Law Enforcement Action Partnership's day-to-day operations, making decisions regarding administrative business, strategic planning, and partnerships.
 She holds an M.A. in Political Science with fields in Public Law, American Politics and Political Communication from the University of Washington and two B.A.s, in History and Political Science, from Trinity University.
 While at the UW, she studied criminal justice and TA’d a number of classes focusing on the political, social and legal implications of the War on Drugs, and her thesis examined media framing of a harm reduction model.
-Darby has interned for the ACLU and for federal judge Orlando Garcia, as well as working in communications and research for a Bay Area political nonprofit.
+Darby has interned for federal judge Orlando Garcia, as well as working in communications and research for a political nonprofit.

 Amos IrwinProgram Director

 Program Director Amos Irwin manages the recruitment and training of Law Enforcement Action Partnership speakers (to inquire about become a speaker, contact Speakers@LawEnforcementAction.org) , as well as collaboration with LEAP’s ally organizations.
 Previously, he served as Chief of Staff at the Criminal Justice Policy Foundation.
 Amos has taught courses on the criminal justice system at the Northeastern University Foundation Year program and the Tufts University Osher Center.
 He has also published cost-benefit evaluations of supervised injection facilities in the Harm Reduction Journal and Journal of Drug Issues.
 Amos has a Master’s degree from the Tufts University Fletcher School of Law and Diplomacy and a Bachelor’s degree from Amherst College.
 He speaks Spanish, Chinese, French, and German.

 Noah WalkerMedia Director